 In my recipe below, while the turnips were roasting I sauteed the greens leaves.
 Then when it was time to serve, I placed the sauteed greens at the bottom of a large salad bowl and the miso-roasted Japanese turnips on top.

 It ended up being a visually appealing vegetable side dish recipe that I know I will be serving in the years to come whenever I can get my hands on these beauties.

 - 2 pounds of Japanese turnips rinsed* and cut in half – green parts reserved

 - Pre-heat the oven to 425 Fdegrees.
 Line a baking sheet with parchment paper.
 Set aside.

 - Whisk together the 2 tablespoons of miso paste and 2 tablespoons of olive oil in a bowl.

 - Spread the turnips on the prepared baking sheet.
 Drizzle it with the miso-olive oil mixture.
 Give it a toss to make sure that all turnips are coated with the mixture.
 Place in the oven and bake for 12-15 minutes making sure to rotate the turnips halfway through the baking process.
 When they come out of the oven, let them cool.
 Sprinkle them with a big pinch of black pepper.
 Taste for seasoning and add in some salt if necessary.

-- Meanwhile, rinse the green parts and roughly chop them up.
+- Meanwhile, rinse the green leaves and give them a rough chop.
 Heat a tablespoon of olive oil in a large pan.
-Sauté the chopped greens until they are lightly wilted, 2-3 minutes.
+Sauté greens until they are lightly wilted, 2-3 minutes.
 Stir in the rest of the miso paste and make sure that the green leafs are coated with the paste.
 Add in ¼ teaspoon freshly ground black pepper.
 Taste for seasoning and add in if necessary.